Mehar-Nafis/Kubernetes-CTJGP/hostPath and emptyDir.md

 ```
 kubectl exec -it <pod-name> -- /bin/bash
 ```
+Go to /data, add a file. come out, de;ete the pod, ssh into your node, and go and check in the /data directory of that node.

 ## Task 2 : Creating Deployment with emptyDir
 Create a file named mydep-empty.yaml using content given below